• Hopewell Animal Hospital

 • Wash pet bedding frequently.

-Following these simple precautions ensures you have done everything to reduce any risk to you and your family.
+Following these simple precautions ensures you have done everything to reduce risk to you and your family.

 Can I transmit disease to my dog?

-© Copyright 2019 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2023 LifeLearn Inc. Used and/or modified with permission under license.